Hooked Fisherman

 Best Bass Lakes in Connecticut

-Best areas: Lattins Cove, the northern arms near New Fairfield, and the deeper main-lake points for smallmouth.
+Best areas: Lattins Cove, the northern arms near New Fairfield, and the main-lake deep points for smallmouth.
+A kayak or small aluminum boat is the most practical way to work the coves.

-**Bantam Lake (Morris / Litchfield)** CT's largest natural lake, Bantam is a consistent largemouth producer in the western hills.
+Bantam Lake (Morris / Litchfield) Among the largest natural lakes in CT, Bantam is a reliable largemouth producer in the western hills.
 The weed structure along the eastern shoreline holds fish from May through September.
-Smaller crowds than Candlewood, easier access from the state boat launch.
+Fewer crowds than Candlewood, with easier access off the state boat launch in Morris.
+A slow-fished Texas-rigged worm along the weed edges accounts for a lot of fish here.

-**Crystal Lake (Ellington)** A clean, clear natural lake in eastern CT with excellent largemouth fishing and strong perch and crappie populations.
+Crystal Lake (Ellington) A clean, clear natural lake in eastern CT with solid largemouth fishing and strong perch and crappie populations.
 The shallower coves north and east of the main basin hold bass through the summer.
-Popular with kayak anglers.
+Popular with kayak anglers, and easy to work from shore along the western edge.

-**Salmon River Impoundment / Comstock Bridge area** Excellent smallmouth bass in the Salmon River through the Hebron and Colchester area.
-The reservoir section above Comstock Bridge holds bigger fish.
-Below the impoundment, the river itself fishes well for smallmouth in the summer pools.
+Salmon River Impoundment / Comstock Bridge area The Salmon River through Hebron and Colchester holds excellent smallmouth bass.
+The reservoir section above Comstock Bridge typically holds larger fish, while below the impoundment the river itself fishes well for smallmouth in the summer pools.
+Wade fishing with a tube or craw imitation works through July.

 Best Trout Rivers in Connecticut

-**Farmington River (New Hartford to Simsbury)** Without question the finest trout river in CT.
-The TMA section in Barkhamsted produces wild brown trout year-round.
-The stocked sections from Pleasant Valley downstream to Unionville receive consistent stocking from April through May and fish well for the full spring season.
-The Burlington section has excellent public access and holds over-winter trout.
+Farmington River (New Hartford to Simsbury) Without question the finest trout river in CT.
+The TMA section in Barkhamsted produces wild brown trout year-round on flies and small spinners.
+The stocked sections from Pleasant Valley downstream to Unionville receive regular CT DEEP stocking from April through May and fish well through the spring season.
+The Burlington stretch has excellent public access and holds over-winter trout into June if water temperatures stay down.

-**Willimantic River (Windham County)** Runs through Windham and Columbia.
-The upper section above Willimantic holds native brookies in the cold headwaters.
+Willimantic River (Windham County) Runs through Windham and Columbia.
+The upper section above Willimantic holds native brookies in the cold headwaters — small, beautiful fish in tight cover.
 The lower section receives stocking and fishes well in April and May.
-Scenic, low-pressure water compared to the Farmington.
+Low-pressure water with a lot of character; worth the drive from Hartford or New Haven.

-**Natchaug River (Chaplin / Hampton)** Eastern CT's gem.
-Mostly wild water through state forest, native brookies in the upper reaches, good trout habitat throughout.
-The Natchaug State Forest provides public access for most of the river's length.
+Natchaug River (Chaplin / Hampton) Eastern CT's gem.
+Mostly wild water running through Natchaug State Forest, with native brookies in the upper reaches and solid trout habitat throughout.
+The state forest provides public access along most of the river's length, and the canopy keeps water temperatures down through July.
+Park at the Diana's Pool recreation area for a straightforward entry point.

-**Housatonic River (Falls Village area)** The Housatonic through Falls Village and Lime Rock is storied trout water.
-The steep gradient and cold, clear water hold quality fish.
-Fly fishing pressure is significant in spring but lessens through summer.
+Housatonic River (Falls Village area) The Housatonic through Falls Village and Lime Rock is storied trout water.
+The steep gradient and cold, clear water hold quality fish, and a dry fly fished in the pocket water around the covered bridge will raise fish from May through September.
+Fly fishing pressure is heaviest in spring and noticeably less through summer.

 Best Panfishing Spots

-**Coventry Lake (Coventry)** A mid-sized natural lake in eastern CT with consistent panfish populations.
-Yellow perch and crappie are the primary targets.
-The lake's clear water makes it popular with swimmers but the fishing holds up in deeper areas.
+Coventry Lake (Coventry) A mid-sized natural lake in eastern CT with solid panfish populations.
+Yellow perch and crappie are the primary targets, and the crappie fishing off submerged brush in 10–15 feet of water can be exceptional in May.
+The lake's clear water makes it popular with swimmers in summer, but the deeper sections hold fish through the heat.

-**Hall's Pond / Gay City State Park (Hebron)** Smaller ponds in state parks provide uncrowded sunfish and perch fishing and are excellent spots to introduce kids to fishing.
-Relatively little fishing pressure compared to the larger lakes.
+Hall's Pond / Gay City State Park (Hebron) Smaller state park ponds offer uncrowded sunfish and perch fishing and are excellent spots for first-timers.
+Very little fishing pressure compared to the larger lakes.
+The trail to the pond is short, the water is shallow and clear, and the fish are eager.
+Bring a pack rod and a can of worms.

 Best Shore Fishing Access Points

 Not everyone has a boat.
-Connecticut has significant public shore fishing access that covers most major species.
+Connecticut maintains enough public shore access to fish most major species without ever owning one.

-**Harkness Memorial State Park (Waterford)** Long shoreline with excellent access for stripers, bluefish, and school bluefin in fall.
-Rocky points along the western edge hold tautog.
-One of the most productive shore fishing spots in eastern CT.
+Harkness Memorial State Park (Waterford) Long shoreline with genuine access for stripers, bluefish, and fall schoolie action.
+Rocky points along the western edge hold tautog through the season.
+One of the most productive shore spots in eastern CT, and the grounds give you room to move between spots without crowding.

-**Hammonasset Beach State Park (Madison)** CT's largest shoreline state park and one of the best accessible striper spots on the western CT shore.
-The rocks at the west end of the beach hold stripers during the tide transitions.
+Hammonasset Beach State Park (Madison) CT's largest shoreline state park and one of the more accessible striper spots on the western CT shore.
+The rocks at the west end of the beach hold stripers during tide transitions in May and June.
+The long beach also gives you options — work down the surf if the rocks aren't producing.

-**Connecticut River public access (various)** Multiple boat launches along the CT River provide shore fishing access.
-The Deep River and Essex town boat launches give access to lower river fishing for stripers in May–June.
+Connecticut River public access (various) Multiple boat launches along the CT River double as shore fishing spots.
+The Deep River and Essex town launches give access to the lower river for stripers in May through June.
+The East Haddam launch puts you on good water for largemouth bass and white perch with no boat required.

-**DEP public fishing areas (PFAs)** CT DEEP maintains a network of Public Fishing Areas with guaranteed access on otherwise private lakes.
-Most are marked on the CT DEEP interactive fishing map.
-These are underused by most anglers and often fish surprisingly well.
+CT DEEP Public Fishing Areas (PFAs) The DEEP maintains a network of Public Fishing Areas with guaranteed legal access on otherwise private lakes.
+Most are marked on the CT DEEP interactive fishing map — look for the blue markers.
+Many anglers overlook these entirely, which means they often fish well compared to the high-pressure public lakes.

 Where to Take a Kid on Their First Trip

-For a child's first fishing experience, you want easy access, short walk to water, and active fish.
-Three spots that reliably deliver:
+For a child's first fishing experience, you need easy access, a short walk to the water, and fish that bite.
+Three spots that reliably check all three boxes:

-**Wangunk Meadows (Portland, CT River)** Wide, flat access to a productive CT River side channel.
-Sunfish and white perch bite readily.
-Short walk from parking, easy to keep kids occupied.
-Spring through summer.
+Wangunk Meadows (Portland, CT River) Wide, flat access to a productive CT River side channel.
+Sunfish and white perch bite readily from spring through summer.
+Short walk from the parking area, easy to move around, and active enough to keep kids interested between bites.
+A small spinning rod with a bobber and worm is all you need.

-**Chatfield Hollow State Park (Killingworth)** Small pond stocked with trout and holding sunfish.
-Wooded setting, easy parking, clear shallow water where kids can watch fish.
-Perfect half-day beginner trip.
+Chatfield Hollow State Park (Killingworth) Small pond stocked with trout and holding resident sunfish.
+Wooded setting, easy parking, clear shallow water where kids can actually watch fish before they catch them.
+A great half-day beginner trip — pack a lunch and make it an event.

 Get the weekly CT fishing report